MikeHopley/ftl-ships-strategy/index.md

 Consider pre-venting the empty rooms on the right side, then letting them refill a bit.
 Also consider pre-venting the top-left rooms above engines.

 Sector 1 distress beacons are well worth visiting.
-You have good blue options with Engi and Rock crew.
+You have good blue options with Engi and Rock crew, and a weak one from the Artillery.
 A guaranteed fight is probably still better.

 ## Federation B

-Shields-3, shields-4, then look for a weapon.
+This ship starts vulnerable due to weak offence.
+Rush shields, then look for a weapon.
+A weapons buffer is also good, but I think the shield upgrades are safer.
+Get the weapons buffer when you can, but not if it might prevent you buying a weapon.

 Your Zoltan can [power shields-3](https://www.youtube.com/watch?v=jpR3veZtlsc&t=1m59s) against ion.
 Leto is weak but worth keeping unless you need the slot for something else.
 Dual Lasers are fantastic on a 4-slot ship; almost always keep them.

 [Defence drones cover this ship poorly](https://i.imgur.com/TpuD5BE.jpg): shields and weapons are vulnerable.
 Avoid spending scrap on the artillery beam, unless everything else is set.